PennyHow/PyTrx/Examples/README.md

 <b>*Digital Elevation Models (DEMs)*</b><br>
 <b>*1.
 Kongsfjorden DEMs*</b><br>
-The DEM of the Kongsfjorden area provided as an example dataset for PyTrx orginates from the freely available DEM dataset provided by the <a href="https://geodata.npolar.no/">Norwegian Polar Institute</a>, data product 'S0 Terrengmodell - Delmodell_5m_2009_13822_33 (GeoTIFF)'.
+The DEM of the Kongsfjorden area provided as an example dataset for PyTrx originates from the freely available DEM dataset provided by the <a href="https://geodata.npolar.no/">Norwegian Polar Institute</a>, data product 'S0 Terrengmodell - Delmodell_5m_2009_13822_33 (GeoTIFF)'.
 This data is licensed under the <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International (CC BY 4.0) license</a>:<br>

 Norwegian Polar Institute (2014).
 Terrengmodell Svalbard (S0 Terrengmodell) [Data set].
 Norwegian Polar Institute. <a href="https://doi.org/10.21334/npolar.2014.dce53a47">doi:10.21334/npolar.2014.dce53a47</a><br>